Changochen/Changochen.github.io/_posts/2018-09-29-Teaser Dragon CTF 2018.md

 282 : assert(bytes_read == length);
 ```

 don' t exist in the remote binary.

+How to find this out?
+In `write` function, if your input's length doesn't equal the `length` , it won't abort..

 So how do we get the flag?